kineticstoolkit/kineticstoolkit_doc/html/_sources/player.md

 ## Visualizing 3D frames

-If we provide TimeSeries that include data with a shape of Nx4x4, these data are considered as frames and are shown accordingly.
-For instance, let's create a series of frame that revolves around the three axes:
+TimeSeries data with a shape of (N, 4, 4) are considered as frames and are shown accordingly.
+For instance, let's create two series of frames that revolve around the x and z axes:

 ```{code-cell} ipython3
 :tags: [remove-output]